JohnsonM20/AquaSense/README.md

 ## Acknowledgments

-Developed as an innovative solution to address agricultural water management challenges in the context of climate change.
+Developed as an open-source innovative solution to address agricultural water management challenges in the context of climate change.